erikrrodriguez/dc-metro/README.md

 Forked from [metro-sign](https://github.com/metro-sign/dc-metro) to add the following features:
 - allow multiple train stations
 - allow buses (each stop you want to track needs the regional code from [this map](https://opendata.dc.gov/datasets/DCGIS::metro-bus-stops/explore?location=38.923580%2C-77.046055%2C10))
+- Use a "page" system to mix and match any number of trains/buses
-- show metro rail incidents (only for affected lines)
+- show metro rail and bus incidents
 - implement a "walking distance" modifier to ignore trains/buses you cannot get to in time.
 - Updated to CircuitPython 10 and corresponding libraries.

-Also includes fixes and features from:
+- Errors/Crashes will display on the board

+Thanks to:
-- Scott Garcia (scottiegarcia) (help with Metrohero API (RIP), tidying, and implementing shut off hours for the board)
+- Scott Garcia (scottiegarcia) for help with Metrohero API (RIP), tidying, and implementing shut off hours for the board
-- ScottKekoaShay (Auto swapping between train platforms, if desired)
+- ScottKekoaShay for auto swapping between train platforms (now replaced by page system)

-**Note**: it's only possible to track 2 bus stops currently.
-1 per "swap".

 CircuitPython 10 does away with the "secrets.py" and now uses a "settings.toml".
 You'll need to create one in the board's directory.
 Documentation is [here](https://learn.adafruit.com/scrolling-countdown-timer/create-your-settings-toml-file).
 The file should look like:
 ```